anirudhsrinivasaraghavan/Services_Management/README.md

 ## Deployment

-Detailed steps on how to deploy to platforms like Heroku, Vercel, or Netlify. *(Include links to detailed guides or the steps you followed for deploying your application.)*
+Detailed steps on how to deploy to platforms like Heroku, Vercel, or Netlify.
+The frontend is deployed on :